 The International Bladder Cancer Update (IBCU) is a CME conference focused on the diagnosis and treatment of bladder cancer.
 The conference offers medical professionals an opportunity to listen to updates from, and interact with, expert international faculty to improve knowledge and determine best treatment practices to improve patient outcomes.

 IBCU encompasses expert lectures, interactive discussions, a panel roundtable, debates, and case presentations.
 It is physician-led, multi-supported, and designed for urologists, urologic oncologists, and other healthcare professionals involved in the treatment of bladder cancer.

-University of Oklahoma College of Medicine
+Vanderbilt University School of Medicine

 Yale Cancer Center

 The 6th International Bladder Cancer Update (IBCU6) offers a robust program that encompasses expert lectures, interactive discussions, a panel roundtable, debates, and case presentations.
 Join us for the conference, November 18-20, 2022.

 This is a working agenda and subject to change.
 Please check back often for the latest updates.

 |2:00pm – 6:00pm||Exhibits Open|

 |3:00pm – 4:00pm||Industry-Supported Educational Symposium|